pauleaster/pauleaster.github.io/content/webdevelopment.md

 for a total server-less configuration which would eliminate a single point of failure for the server.
 An alternative server-less hosting paradigm  would use a light-weight server, for example <a href="https://github.com/joseluisq/static-web-server" target="_blank">static-web-server</a> , also written in rust, in a container (e.g. Docker) configuration.

+# Mobile websites
+Note that this website has yet to be optimised for mobile websites.
+This is on my `todo()` list.